sumeyyekoyuncu/istriangle/README.md

 # istriangle
-finding if we can make an triangle with the sides we enteryed using function.
+finding if we can make a triangle with the sides we entered using function.